NCIOCPL/cgov-digital-platform/docroot/profiles/custom/cgov_site/modules/custom/pdq_core/README.md

 Each content type has its own set of APIs for retrieving (`GET`) and storing (`POST`) PDQ content.
 Consult the documentation for each content type's module for details.

+## Cleanup
+Use `drush pdq:prune-summary-revisions` to remove older revisions of PDQ content, in order to free up space.